rzc0d3r/ESET-KeyGen/README.md

 # Recommendations and information

+1. Do not minimize or close the browser window before the program is finished!!!
-1. Do not create many license keys in a short period of time, otherwise you will be blocked in ESET HOME for a certain period of time
+2. Do not create many license keys in a short period of time, otherwise you will be blocked in ESET HOME for a certain period of time